+ARTICLE X

-ARTICLE X. COMPACTING STATES, EFFECTIVE DATE AND AMENDMENT.
+COMPACTING STATES, EFFECTIVE DATE, AND AMENDMENT

-- (A) Any state, the District of Columbia (or its designee), the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Northern Marianas Islands as defined in Article II of this compact is eligible to become a compacting state. - (B) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than 35 of the states.
+- (a) Any state, the District of Columbia, or its designee, the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Northern Marianas Islands as defined in art.
+II of this compact is eligible to become a compacting state. - (b) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than 35 of the states.
 The initial effective date shall be the later of July 1, 2004 or upon enactment into law by the 35th jurisdiction.
 Thereafter it shall become effective and binding as to any other compacting state upon enactment of the compact into law by that state.
-The governors of nonmember states or their designees shall be invited to participate in the activities of the Interstate Commission on a nonvoting basis prior to adoption of the compact by all states and territories of the United States.

-(C) The Interstate Commission may propose amendments to the compact for enactment by the compacting states.
+The governors of non-member states or their designees shall be invited to participate in the activities of the Interstate Commission on a nonvoting basis before adoption of the compact by all states and territories of the United States. - (c) The Interstate Commission may propose amendments to the compact for enactment by the compacting states.
 No amendment shall become effective and binding upon the Interstate Commission and the compacting states unless and until it is enacted into law by unanimous consent of the compacting states.

+ARTICLE XI

-ARTICLE XI.
-WITHDRAWAL, DEFAULT, TERMINATION AND JUDICIAL ENFORCEMENT.
+WITHDRAWAL, DEFAULT, TERMINATION, AND JUDICIAL ENFORCEMENT